GioArcilla/daily-dev-log/February/README.md

 This highlights a recurring theme across the logs: learning through direct troubleshooting and system administration tasks.

+## Development Philosophy
+A key reflection noted that development logic should extend beyond a single environment and also focus on building systems capable of supporting multiple domains and infrastructures.

 ### Version History
 - 2026-03-01: Initial February directory created, February logs moved into directory
 - 2026-03-08: Format adjusted in 'Review' section of each log, general syntax adjustments for each log